 The Christmas Cactus will get long and leggy…growth is about 2-3 ft. wide and 2 ft. tall.
-They come in pink, white, fuschia pink and bright red.
+They come in pink, white, Fuschia pink and bright red.
 It’s best to re-pot each year after it stops blooming, normally in late spring.
 Re-pot into a larger container as this will help them bloom and thrive.
-It likes temperatures right about 70°.
+It likes temperatures right at about 70°.
 Christmas Cactus is normally an indoor decoration plant.

 How to make Christmas Cactus Bloom

 Here is one quick trick to making your Christmas Cactus bloom.
 Use a bloom booster at half the recommended ratio.
-First, water you plant then apply your bloom booster.
+First, water your plant then apply your bloom booster.
 There are lots of bloom boosters on the market however in my humble opinion Grow-More’s BR61 works best!

 Desert landscape ideas for backyards

-Spiral Aloe (Aloe polyphylla) Is a succulent and will grow about 1 ft. tall and 2 ft. wide.
+Spiral Aloe (Aloe Polyphylla) Is a succulent and will grow about 1 ft. tall and 2 ft. wide.
 It does not have a bloom or spikey plume.
 It is grown and used mainly for its colorful foliage.
 This plant is best used as an indoor house plant.
 It can be placed outdoors but like most succulents, it will have a hard time with freezing temps and the hot scorching sun.

-Small Desert Plants
+Small Desert Plants for Desert landscape

 Ferocactus Latispinus variety of barrel cactus that blooms at an early age.
 Drought tolerant and is in the Cactus Barrel family.
-It produces a red and or a yellow flower during mid to late spring.
+It produces a red and or a yellow flower from mid to late spring.
 They will grow to about 1 ft. tall and 2 ft. wide.
 It is a slow grower and is low water cactus.
 It can tolerate cold weather…down to -4°.

 Blue Glow Agave is a niche looking blue-green leaves with yellow and red margins form its fronds.
 Each frond or leaf has a sharp red-tipped spine…almost needle-like tip.
 It will grow to about 1 1/2 ft. tall and about 2 ft. wide.
 Blooms a showy yellow flower in about its tenth year of growth.
 It does great in a rock garden or xeriscape landscape but it does like more water than other drought-tolerant plants.
 Especially during the hot mid-summer months.
 If possible place it in afternoon shade to protect it from the hot scorching Southwest sun.